Occupational Therapy

 Functional Capacity Assessments

-Functional capacity assessments take a holistic approach and use a variety of methods tailored to each person.
+Fast Track Therapy takes a holistic approach and use a variety of methods tailored to each person.
 These methods may include informal assessments, observational assessments, and formal assessments:

-Informal Assessments: These involve discussions with the individual, their family, carers, or support network to understand their experiences and perspectives on their occupational performance and participation.
+• Informal Assessments: These involve discussions with the individual, their family, carers, or support network to understand their experiences and perspectives on their occupational performance and participation.
 This personal input informs the remainder of the assessment process.

-Observational Assessments: These involve the occupational therapist observing the individual performing specific tasks and analysing each step of the process.
+• Observational Assessments: These involve the occupational therapist observing the individual performing specific tasks and analysing each step of the process.
 This helps identify strengths, challenges, and potential modifications or supports to enhance task performance.

-Formal Assessments: These are evidence-based and often standardised tools designed to provide accurate and reliable data.
+• Formal Assessments: These are evidence-based and often standardised tools designed to provide accurate and reliable data.
 They may include structured forms or measures that quantify information about the individual’s abilities.
 Examples of formal assessments used by Fast Track Therapy include the WHODAS 2.0, Vineland Adaptive Behavior Scales 3, Sensory Profile 2 (SP2), Care and Needs Scale (CANS), Montreal Cognitive Assessment (MOCA), Life Skills Profile (LSP-16), and others.

-A functional capacity assessment may address various areas, including but not limited to mobility, communication, sensory needs, fine and gross motor skills, domestic skills, self-care, community participation, emotional regulation, play skills, attention, memory, and problem-solving abilities.
+An FCA may address various areas, including but not limited to mobility, communication, sensory needs, fine and gross motor skills, domestic skills, self-care, community participation, emotional regulation, play skills, attention, memory, and problem-solving abilities.

 Want to find out more?